NoHorizon/Angular-Rick-and-Morty-Final-Project/README.md

 By breaking the text into smaller paragraphs and adding some whitespace, it's easier for readers to follow the flow of information and understand the different components of the project.

 I would like to express my gratitude to my instructor, Beka Baghaturia, for his expertise and guidance throughout this 6-month Front-End Course.
 His dedication to teaching us the latest technologies and tools in front-end development has been invaluable to completing this project.
 Thank you, Beka, for being a true professional in your field.

+# Angular Rick And Morty

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.